Direct Access for Conjunctive Queries with Negations

 It directly implies that $H$ is $\beta$-acyclic if and only if $\bhow{H}=1$.
 Indeed, if $H$ is $\beta$-acyclic, then $\nsw{H}=1$ (the definition of nest set width elimination order of width $1$ directly corresponds to the definition of $\beta$-elimination orders) and $\bhow{H} \leqslant \nsw{H}=1$ by the previously established bound. \end{proof}

 The goal of this paper is not to give a thorough analysis of $\beta$-fractional hyperorder width so we leave for future research several questions related to it.
 We observe that we do not know the exact complexity of computing or approximating the $\beta$-fractional hyperorder width of an input hypergraph $H$.
 It is very likely hard to compute exactly since it is not too difficult to observe that when $H$ is a graph, $\bfhow{H}$ is sandwiched between the half of the treewidth of $H$ and the treewidth of $H$ itself and it is known that treewidth is $\NP$-hard to compute~\cite{Bodlaender93a}.
+This does not rule out the possibility that deciding whether $\bhow{H} \leq k$ is tractable for every $k$ as it is the case for treewidth~\cite{Bodlaender93a}, but we observe that deciding whether $\fhow{H} \leq 2$ is known to be $\NP$-hard~\cite{fischl2018general}.
 We also leave open many questions concerning how $\beta$-fractional hyperorder width compares with other widths such as (incidence) treewidth, (incidence) cliquewidth or MIM-width.
 For these measures of width, \#\SAT, a problem close to computing the number of answers in signed join queries, is known to be tractable (see~\cite[Chapter 2]{CapelliPhD} for a survey).
 We leave open the most fundamental question of comparing the respective powers of $\bfhtw{\cdot}$ and $\bfhow{\cdot}$: \begin{openquestion} Does there exist a family $(H_n)_{n \in \N}$ of hypergraphs such that there exists $k \in \N$ such that for every $n$, $\bfhtw{H_n} \leq k$ while $\bfhow{H_n}$ is unbounded? \end{openquestion}